OpenADMET/data-catalogs/README.md

 This repo is under very active development, we make no guarantees about the stability or correctness of any catalogs contained herein.

+## Use directly!

+You can use the data contained here directly by downloading it or cloning the repo

-## Installation
+## Usage of Catalogs

-To use the `Intake` catalogs, install the required dependencies:
+1. To use the `Intake` catalogs, install the required dependencies:

 ```bash
 pip install intake
 ```

-## Usage

-2. Open a Python session or Jupyter session and load a catalog:
+2. Open a Python session or Jupyter session and load a catalog.
+Here we are loading a catalog of [pChEMBL](https://chembl.gitbook.io/chembl-interface-documentation/frequently-asked-questions/chembl-data-questions#what-is-pchembl) curated from [ChEMBL](https://www.ebi.ac.uk/chembl/) for a set of targets with functionality available in `openadmet_toolkit`:

    ```python
    import intake
    catalog = intake.open_catalog("https://github.com/OpenADMET/data-catalogs/blob/main/catalogs/activities/ChEMBL_pChEMBL_permissive/CATALOG_ChEMBL35_permissive.yaml")
    # also available on S3
    ```
 3. List available datasets:
    ```python
    catalog
    ```

-4. Load a specific dataset:
+4. Load a specific dataset, here for the Pregnane X receptor (PXR, CHEMBL3201)
    ```python
    print(catalog.entries)
    >>> ...